 Personal Injury FAQs

 After a serious accident, you may be concerned about how you will pay your doctor’s bills and take time off work to recover.
-If you are injured through the fault of another party, you should consult a seasoned Syracuse personal injury attorney.
+If you are injured through the fault of another party, you should consult a seasoned Syracuse personal injury lawyer.
 Below are some common personal injury FAQs.

 Another person may be held responsible for your losses in an accident if you can establish that his or her negligence caused your injuries.
 To prove negligence, you will need to show: (1) the defendant owed you a duty to use reasonable care, (2) the defendant breached the duty to use reasonable care, (3) this breached caused your injuries, and (4) you suffered actual damages.